kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———.
 ‘The Structural Evolution of “Criticism and Self-Criticism”’. *The China Quarterly*, no. 56 (1973): 708–29.
 [Link](https://www.jstor.org/stable/652164).
 - Dittmer, Lowell, and Samuel S. Kim. *China’s Quest for National Identity*.
 2018.
 - Domenach, Jean-Luc, and A. M. Berrett. *The Origins of the Great Leap Forward: The Case of One Chinese Province*.
 English-Language ed.
 Transitions : Asia and Asian America.
 1995.
+- Domes, Jürgen. *P’eng Te-Huai: The Man and the Image*.
+1985.
 - Doolin, Dennis J., and Peter J. Golas.
 ‘On Contradiction in the Light of Mao Tse-Tung’s Essay on “Dialectical Materialism”’. *The China Quarterly*, no. 19 (1964): 38–46.
 [Link](https://www.jstor.org/stable/651501).
 - Doyon, Jérôme. *Rejuvenating Communism: Youth Organizations and Elite Renewal in Post-Mao China*.
 2023.
 - Draguhn, Werner, and David S. G. Goodman. *China’s Communist Revolutions: Fifty Years of The People’s Republic of China*.
 2012.